 Decide what do you need.
 How big will your field actually be?
 Do you want to get serious with this field, or just keep it to your local community?
 What colour do you want, how durable do you want it to be.

 Next, we have the actual field.
-You can decide whether you want an artificial turf or grass.
+You can decide whether you want an artificial grass or turf.
 A proper turf is there to keep your players safe, giving them manoeuvrability, and keeping the game going fast and smooth.

 Still, you should decide what to do quickly.
 On one hand, you need to maintain grass turf, with mowing and weeding and all that stuff.
 On the other hand, artificial turfs also need to be maintained, otherwise, they will fall apart.
 However, the actual maintenance cost is actually the same.